aykutyardim/salesstats-aykuty/README.md

 - *SiteOps team allocated limited cloud resources*

-### Solutions:
+## Memory Solutions

+---
 > **`ConcurrentLinkedQueue<SubStatisticDto> subStatisticDtos`**

 - Used to keep grouped statistics with a queue in statistic service

 - Size can be in the range of (0-60)

-- Updated every second with expire statistic task schedular
+- Updated every second with expire statistic task scheduler

 - Preferred due to thread safe requirement